-Upscale Northeast Florida Courses With Workingman Green Fees
+Upscale Northeast Florida Golf Courses at Bargain Prices

-In fact, you can find similar courses all over the state, where you get a serious bang for your buck.
-Like northeast Florida, for example, home of tony Ponte Vedra Beach and the PGA Tour.
+You can find upscale golf courses all over Florida, where you get a serious bang for your buck.
+Northeast Florida, for example, is home of tony Ponte Vedra Beach and the PGA Tour.

-The green fees at the Stadium Course at TPC Sawgrass can approach $400 (and well worth it by the way), but there are dozens of interesting, well-maintained layouts in the area that have very low green fees.
+The green fees at the Stadium Course at TPC Sawgrass can approach $400 (and they're well worth it), but there are dozens of interesting, well-maintained layouts in the area that have very low green fees.

 Here are just a handful to get you started.
-Most have package deals going on now that will keep your wallet even fatter.
+Many have package deals that will keep your wallet even fatter.

 - Windsor Parke has green fees of $41.
 It's a pretty Arthur Hills design with elevated tee boxes.
 The fairway mounding that saves your wayward drives is offset by tricky, well-guarded greens.